exepulveda/pymgt/README.md

 uncorrelated factors `y` that follow a standard Gaussian distribution with unit covariance:
 `y` such as `y = MGT.transform(x) and x = MGT.inverse_transofrm(y)`.

+The implemented MGT are:
+- Rotation based iterative Gaussianisation (RBIG)
+- Projection pursuit multivariate transform (PPMT)

 ## Rotation based iterative Gaussianisation

-This transform uses the independent component analysis (ICA) to rotate the data and applies gaussianisation to marginals.
+This transform iteratively uses the independent component analysis (ICA) to rotate the data and applies gaussianisation to the marginals.

 Reference:
 Laparra, V., Camps-Valls, G., & Malo, J. (2011).
 Iterative gaussianization: From ICA to random rotations.
 IEEE Transactions on Neural Networks, 22(4), 537–549. https://doi.org/10.1109/TNN.2011.2106511